• Skip to primary navigation

 Interesting Comment on Pearson’s LMS Plans From Customer

 On April 1, long-time eCollege (aka Pearson’s LearningStudio) customer Texas Christian University (TCU) gave an update on their LMS selection process to the student newspaper TCU360.
-In this article there was an interesting statement1 worth exploring [emphasis added]. “eCollege” will soon be a thing of the past.
-TCU has narrowed its search for a Learning […]
+In this article there was an interesting statement ((Statement from the original article before it was updated.)) worth exploring [emphasis added]. “eCollege” will soon be a thing of the […]

 Dammit, the LMS